yiisoft/yii2/docs/guide/concept-events.md

 Yii::$app->trigger('bar', new Event(['sender' => new Foo]));
 ```

-A benefit of global events is that you do not need the object when attaching a handler to the event
+A benefit of using global events is that you do not need an object when attaching a handler to the event
 which will be triggered by the object.
 Instead, the handler attachment and the event triggering are both
 done through the singleton (e.g. the application instance).